YexuanXiao/cppwinrtplus/README.md

 ## How to use

-Unfortunately, for reasons I don't currently understand, the package ID Microsoft.Windows.CppWinRT cannot be modified.
-Therefore, it cannot be published to NuGet either.
-Until a solution is found for this issue, C++/WinRT Plus will only release the package on GitHub.
 You can add a NuGet.config file with the following content in your root sln/slnx directory, and place the packages into LocalPackages, so that NuGet can find them.

 ```config
 <?xml version="1.0" encoding="utf-8"?>